William Loeb III: Early years

 Loeb was born on December 26, 1905, in Washington, D.C., the son of Catharine/Katherine Wilhelmina (Dorr) and William Loeb Jr. (1866–1937).
 His parents were both of German descent.
 His father was executive secretary to Theodore Roosevelt, and a nationally known figure in his own day.
-Loeb's grandfather was William Loeb, I, a German immigrant.
+Loeb's paternal grandfather, also named William Loeb, was a German immigrant.
 Loeb's siblings were Louisa Loeb-Neudorf, Amelia Olive Loeb and Lillian May Loeb.

-Young Loeb attended The Hotchkiss School and Williams College, and soon met and married Elizabeth Nagy, a faculty member at nearby Smith College.
+The younger Loeb attended the Hotchkiss School and Williams College, and soon met and married Elizabeth Nagy, a faculty member at nearby Smith College.
 They were married on May 29, 1926.
 Nagy was eight years older than Loeb, and his parents objected to the matrimony.
 Loeb's father excluded him from his will in light of the marriage.
 The couple divorced six years later on October 11, 1932, and Loeb received alimony from Nagy for several years.
 Later in his life, Loeb made efforts to hide the marriage, and records of the divorce (Loeb v.
 Loeb F-3144) were found missing at the time they were to be archived on microfiche.

-Career
+1941–1948

 Loeb partnered with his friend Charlie Weaver to buy the St. Albans Messenger in St. Albans, Vermont, in 1941 to enter the publishing arena.
 Loeb also received cash investments from a woman named Marka Loening, who indulged in an extramarital affair with Loeb while waiting for her divorce from her estranged husband to be finalized.
 Loeb later used funding from Loening to buy the Burlington Daily News in 1942.
 One of Loeb's first infamous journalistic exploits was the publishing of his own baptismal certificate on the front page of both Vermont papers in an attempt to disprove rumors of his Jewish ancestry.

 Loeb cited ulcers for his medical exemption from service during World War II, allegedly drinking large quantities of alcohol before doctor's visits to ensure flare-ups.